 Completion of residency training in AP or AP/CP, or at least 2 years of AP in an ACGME accredited residency program.
 Facilities: Beth Israel Deaconess Medical Center is a large referral center with active Neuropathology, Neurology, Neurosurgery, and Neuroradiology programs.

 Salary is commensurate with postgraduate level of training.
-Faculty: Matthew P. Anderson, MD, PhD, Hemant Varma, MD, PhD, Hart Lidov, MD, PhD (BCH), Sanda Alexandrescu, MD (BCH), Jonathan Hecht, MD, PhD, Christine Bryke, MD, Loren Joseph, MD, and Beverly Faulkner-Jones, MD, PhD.
+Faculty: Matthew P. Anderson, MD, PhD, Hemant Varma, MD, PhD, Hart Lidov, MD, PhD (BCH), Sanda Alexandrescu, MD (BCH), Jonathan Hecht, MD, PhD, Christine Bryke, MD, and Loren Joseph, MD.

 Phone: (617) 667-7284.